-The Am29DL32xG family consists of 32 megabit, 3.0 volt-only flash memory devices, organized as 2,097,152 words of 16 bits each or 4,194,304 bytes of 8 bits each.
+The Am29DL320G is a 32 megabit, 3.0 volt-only flash memory device, organized as 2,097,152 words of 16 bits each or 4,194,304 bytes of 8 bits each.
 Word mode data appears on DQ15-DQ0; byte mode data appears on DQ7-DQ0.
 The device is designed to be programmed in-system with the standard 3.0 volt $V{\rm CC}$ supply, and can also be programmed in standard EPROM programmers.

-The devices are available with an access time of 70, 90, or 120 ns.
-The devices are offered in 48-pin TSOP, 48-ball or 63-ball FBGA, and 64-ball Fortified BGA packages.
+The device is available with an access time of 70, 90, or 120 ns.
+The devices are offered in 48-pin TSOP, 48-ball or 63-ball FBGA packages, and 64-ball Fortified BGA.
 Standard control pins-chip enable (CE#), write enable (WE#), and output enable (OE#)-control normal read and write operations, and avoid bus contention issues.

-The devices requires only a single 3.0 volt power supply for both read and write functions.
+The device requires only a single 3.0 volt power sup- ply for both read and write functions.
 Internally generated and regulated voltages are provided for the program and erase operations.